A Capitol rioter pushed an officer over a ledge, FBI says. A photo from a sea turtle fundraiser led to his arrest.

 “I didn’t survive a war to go out like this,” he thought in the moment, he told investigators.

-THE ATTACK: The Jan.
+The Attack: The Jan.
 6 siege of the U.S. Capitol was neither a spontaneous act nor an isolated event.

-Celentano was also spotted in footage from Metropolitan Police officers’ body cameras “engaging in several physical altercations with uniformed law enforcement personnel,” court documents say.
+Celentano was also spotted in footage from D.C. police officers’ body cameras “engaging in several physical altercations with uniformed law enforcement personnel,” court documents say.

 Toll booth data showed that Celentano left Broad Channel on Jan.
 6 around 3 a.m. and returned the following day around 7:30 p.m., according to investigators.